Dharini-MernStack/Git-and-Github-Commands/README.md

-# Git-and-Github-Commands
-# GitHub Commands Cheat Sheet
+# GitHub Commands

-This repository contains a list of commonly used GitHub commands to help you navigate and collaborate on GitHub projects.
-Whether you're a beginner or an experienced user, this cheat sheet can serve as a quick reference guide.
+This cheat sheet provides a list of commonly used Git commands to help you manage your version control and collaborate on  projects.

 ## Table of Contents